iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

 The top layer will be the last one added to the Map; in this case, it's the SRTM hillshade.
 You can toggle between the different layers to see the differences – what do you notice about the different DEMs?
 Do they look the same, or are there significant differences?
+Some questions you might want to ponder:

+- Which DEM do you think was produced from the highest-resolution sensor?
+- What surface(s) are represented by the different DEMs?
+Are they DTMs or DSMs?

-Next, uncomment the following lines:
+Next, uncomment the following lines (remove the ``/*`` from line 151 and the ``*/`` from line 161):

 .. code-block:: javascript